Glasgow Central railway station: Barriers

+Recent developments

+In November 2023, Network Rail renewed the concourse departure screens, replacing the 2005 style boards.
+The new ones are similar to the screens at Glasgow Queen Street.
+The concourse is due to receive minor refurbishment which will be carried out between late 2023 and late 2024.
+This work will create better retail space, a new multi faith room and a relocated station reception.
+Low Level platforms 16 and 17 will be refreshed, similar to the works carried out at Anderston in 2022.

+Features

 Central Hotel

-Central Station is fronted by the Central Hotel on Gordon Street.
+Central station is fronted by the Central Hotel on Gordon Street.
 Adjoining onto the station concourse, it was one of Glasgow's most prestigious hotels in its heyday.

 It was originally designed by Robert Rowand Anderson, in 'Queen Anne style'; he also furnished the public rooms.
 The hotel was completed in 1883, but was extended along with the station in 1901–1906.
 The hotel extension was designed by James Miller and it opened on 15 April 1907.

 The world's first long-distance television pictures were transmitted to the Central Hotel in the station, on 24 May 1927 by John Logie Baird.
 The hotel was sold by British Rail in the 1980s, and passed through the hands of various private operators until its most recent owner, the Real Hotel Group, went into administration in February 2009, and the hotel subsequently closed amid concerns of asbestos contamination and structural deterioration.

 In June 2009, a new company acquired the hotel building, and worked to refurbish and rebrand it as the Glasgow Grand Central Hotel.
 The refurbished hotel re-opened in September 2010.
 In 2021 it was refurbished by IHG Hotels & Resorts and rebranded voco Grand Central Hotel.